|Tuskegee Airmen Quick Links|

 Like many others in the late 1930s, the individuals who become known as the Tuskegee Airmen were full of patriotic zeal and eager to join military service as the war in Europe and Asia intensified.
 What set them apart was that they had the passion and skill to fight the enemy from the air as pilots, something that black Americans had never been allowed to do before.
 Segregation and racism were still profoundly rooted in the country, especially in the southern United States.
 Black Americans that joined military service were restricted as to what kind of jobs they could hold, and all branches of the Armed Services were just as segregated as the civilian world.
 It was unjust and unfair, and, left a lot of talent untapped that would prove important to the war effort.

-What is known today as the United States Air Force was not established until 1947.
-Leading up to the war that branch of service was called the U.S. Army Air Corps (USAAC).
-Many black Americans applied to the USAAC’s Civilian Pilot Training Program in the late 1930s for flight training, but were initially rejected because of the color of their skin.
+Many black Americans applied to the United States Army Air Corps Civilian Pilot Training Program in the late 1930s for flight training, but were initially rejected because of the color of their skin.
 At that time, all branches of the U.S. military were deeply segregated and were still influenced by a 1925 Army War College report full of cruel and untrue generalizations about the behavior of black men during wartime and the black race in general.

 In 1940, under pressure from activists, the press and political groups, and responding to the campaign promises of President Franklin D. Roosevelt, the USAAC reversed its position and began to accept black applicants to their flight programs, and the next year created a segregated unit for these new aspiring pilots.
 The program would include all the pilots and enlisted support personnel who would give their service to the all-black unit.